robin-drexler/cosch/Readme.md

 At an unconference, the schedule is often decided last minute.
 With RapidSchedule you'll be able to get an unconference schedule up on **Github Pages** and delivered to the attendees in minutes.

+### Beware!
+The responsive layout is currently made using flexbox, which will cause problems in older browsers.
+Use at own risk.

 ## Features